jonpark13/connect-id/README.md

 <img src="./react-app/public/connectidLogo.png" width="200"/>

-Connectid is a full stack web app, cloned from one of the largest music discovery platforms, SoundCloud.
-With Vibe Vapor you can check out other artists, try playlists and play music, all with keeping the same vibe as SoundCloud.
+Connectid is a clone of the largest professional networking website, LinkedIn.
+Like LinkedIn, users who are serious about networking while maintaining a professional environment can connect and share messages, ideas and their history with their fellow colleagues.

 ## Tech Stacks